InlandRevenue/Gateway_Services-Customer-and-Account/Customer Services Suite/Name API/README.md

 | name | `DELETE` | Deletes a given name from the customer data set |
 | status | `GET` | This web service sends a 200 HTTP response with a message body of "OK".
 This is preferred over service "ping" functionality as this should *only* be used to validate the service and credential configuration |

-> The `status` service might not be available in the mock environment.
+> The `status` service is not available in the mock environment.